CRNSINGI/cv/README.md

 ## First steps into software world

-Had to update my first project into coding back in 2021 :)
+Had to update my first project back in 2021 :)